karanamrahul/Depth2Point-Cloud/README.md

 # VICI-Challenge

+# Depth Image to Point Cloud Conversion

+This ROS2 package converts depth frames from a ROSbag file into point cloud frames and transmits them as ROS messages.
+The converted point cloud frames can be visualized using ROS2 Rviz.

 #### Tasks

-* [TODO] Create a ROS2 Node (C++) to convert raw depth frames to point cloud data.
-* [TODO] A pipeline operating at 50 frames per second
+- [ ] Optimize the conversion algorithm for a pipeline operating at 50 frames per second.
+- [ ] Implement the ROS2 node in C++.
-* [TODO] Create a ROSbag of the point cloud messages generated from your ROS2 node.
+- [ ] Create a ROSBag of the generated point cloud messages.
-* [TODO] Use ROS2 Rviz/ to create a live visualization of the point cloud.
-* [TODO] Create a video to demonstrate the pipeline
+- [ ] Record a short video demonstrating the point cloud visualization in Rviz.
+- [ ] Update the README with detailed instructions on setting up and using the package.

 #### Data